shrapk2/devops_blueprints/DevOps Strategy.md

 To ensure each principle is met and DevOps can be achieved, the below framework should be used for each project or initiative to ensure consistency and uniformity between differing efforts.
 Each phase in the framework should produce a deliverable that will be used in the succeeding phases.
 These can and *should* be viewed as cyclical in execution and organizationally adopted.
 This cyclical execution ensures the ability to enable continuous improvement and an opportunity to evaluate and improve the processes for each phase.

 1. Requirements
 2. Design
 3. Code
 4. Build
-5. Validatation
+5. Validation
 6. Release
 7. Deploy
 8. Monitor

 > Security should be integral in every phase, with "trust, but verify" scanning processes during Validation